How Long Is Perpetual?

 First, I think I have learned much about the benefits that the land can provide as restored prairie.
 From the beginning of this blog I have gone on about ecosystem services; such things as wildlife habitat, water purification, pollinator habitat, carbon sequestration and erosion control.
 Over the past few years I have come to realize that this restoration can actually be much more, It can be a refuge, an expansion of territory, for many prairie wildflower species that are still occurring naturally on my relict prairies.
 It can be surprisingly valuable as pasture in conjunction with the farmed acres adjacent to it.
 It can be valuable as an example of the possibilities of restoration and a teaching tool for others, allowing it to be a bit of a “bully pulpit” for the practice.
 There are other benefits I am surely missing, but some of these benefits, from habitat to wildflower refuge to its use as an educational tool are more powerful with scale.
 Thirty percent more acres doesn’t just add thirty percent more benefits, but much more.
 In that sense, size matters here., and the extra 60 acres is significant.
 There is a very intuitive concept I have alluded to in several other blog posts, the “island effect”, that simply says that isolated populations are more likely to survive if they are large and in a bigger territory.
 A larger island will have more species than a smaller island, primarily because smaller populations on smaller islands are more likely to be lost to various threats, while a larger geography allows more possibilities for some to find refuge, and even if no refuge is found there is more room for recolonization.
 My prairies are less likely to lose prairie larkspur or standing milkvetch or early figwort, to use three examples of forbs with small populations in my relict prairies, if I augment those populations in my restoration.
 Three hundred plants spread over 300 acres are more likely to survive than 200 plants spread over 200 acres.
 More acres means more species survive if I do a good job establishing all the species on those extra acres.

 Second, more productive land is, well, more productive.
-It will sequester more carbon, raise more grassland birds, support more pollinating insects and grazes more cattle.
+It will sequester more carbon, raise more grassland birds, support more pollinating insects and graze more cattle.
 I need to consider that productivity, not the average productivity of the restoration, when adding up benefits in my mind.
-Biomass production on that 60 acres is at least twice the average production on the 80 acres of poorer ground, and perhaps three times that on the worst 20-30 acres.
+Biomass production on that 60 acres is at least twice the average production on the 80 acres of poorer ground, and perhaps three or four times that on the worst 20-30 acres.

 Third, I need to factor in border effects, especially in the value as a buffer against harmful activities occurring on the adjacent farmground.
 The border effect simply states that many perils lie beyond my boundaries, whether natural or manmade., and most problems will occur at the edge of a tract of land.
 A larger block of land has a smaller proportion of its area in its border.
 Activities that occur on nearby cropped acres provide very obvious and specific perils on the borders of my restoration.
 A primary impetus for this project was the discovery of the Dakota skipper butterfly, a federally listed threatened species. on my relict prairies.
 While they have never been found on restored prairie, most prairie restorations are young, and that may not be true 20 or 40 or 100 years down the road.
 The restoration may become colonized eventually.
 In order for that to happen, and for the restoration to increase the potential for the long term survival of Dakota skippers, that relict population would need to survive until then.
 I may be able to help that survival if there is more distance between farmed acres that could get an insecticide treatment that could drift in an untoward wind and harm the butterflies in the relict prairies.
 Also, while insecticide treatments only happen sporadically on crops in this area, herbicide treatments occur once or twice a year.
 Some drift is inevitable, and is a especially a danger to the forbs/wildflowers that are the source of nectar and pollen for the insects.
 In recognition of that I tend to concentrate my most valuable wildflower plantings away from the edge of the restoration.
 I am fortunate that both of the farmers that I work with and who farm acres adjacent to most of my restoration are aware of this issue and responsive to my needs.
 While my aims and goals may be perplexing to them, they are happy to help in any way they can.
 There is a quarter mile border, however, on the 20 acre restoration on the north side of the farm that adjoins a different farmer, not one I could expect to be responsive to my entreaties to show restraint in spraying when it is windy, and I don’t plan to invest many extra resources on the acres bordering that neighbor.